lordsonvimal/bake-css/README.md

 ## Why?
 Styles are be very hard to maintain.
 Reusing styles are so hard to maintain that developers tend to use a library in products.

-- A lot of projects still uses preprocessors like scss but without any guidelines or rules.
+- A lot of projects uses preprocessors like SASS | LESS but without any guidelines or rules
-- When the project grew and became complex, there were lot of duplicate styles named differently and nobody removes unused style when removing a html segment.
+- When the project grew and became complex, there were lot of duplicate styles named differently and nobody removes unused style when removing a html segment
 - Some projects use approx `600 kb` of minified styles not including font and icon set
 - Using third party libraries such as `Tailwind css` or `sylex` is an additional maintenance overhead